M0n4GPT/MLops-Overview/llm-train.md

 litgpt finetune_full --config config/open-llama-13b-full.yaml --train.global_batch_size 1 --train.micro_batch_size 1 --precision bf16-true --optimizer SGD --train.max_steps 25
 ```

+#### Result:
+* Based on the results of the litgpt output, training time increases as model size grows.
+1.1B to 3B: Memory increased from 34.82GB to 46.89GB, training time increased from 57s to 83.8s.
+And 3B to 7B: Memory increased from 46.89GB to 69.71GB, training time increased from 83.8s to 138s.

+* Changing the optimizer helps because Adam has two state values per parameter, consuming about 3 times memory compared to the model itself.
+While SGD only tracks gradients, lowering memory a lot.

 #### Parameter Efficient Fine-Tuning

+#### LoRA (Low-Rank Adaptation)

+LoRA is a parameter-efficient fine-tuning method that works through the following mechanisms:

+1. **Core Principle**: LoRA freezes the pre-trained model weights and injects trainable low-rank matrices into each Transformer layer.
+2. **Low-Rank Decomposition**: It represents weight updates as a product of two smaller matrices, significantly reducing the number of parameters that need to be trained and stored.
+3. **Mathematical Representation**: If W is the original weight matrix, LoRA represents the update as W + ΔW = W + BA, where B and A are low-rank matrices.
+4. **Advantages**: Only a small fraction of parameters need to be trained (typically 0.1%-1% of the original model), saving memory and computational resources.

+#### QLoRA (Quantized LoRA)

+QLoRA extends LoRA by incorporating quantization techniques:

+1. **Quantized Base Model**: QLoRA first quantizes the base model (typically to 4-bit precision), substantially reducing memory footprint.
+2. **High-Precision Computation**: While storage uses low precision, high-precision computations are maintained for gradient calculations during backpropagation.
+3. **Technical Innovations**:
+   - 4-bit NormalFloat (NF4) quantization
+   - Double quantization techniques
+   - Paged optimizer
+4. **Advantages**: Enables fine-tuning of large language models on consumer hardware while maintaining performance.

+In TinyLlama applications, these techniques allow for efficient customization of the model even in resource-constrained environments, without having to train or store the full model parameters.
+These methods are particularly suitable for already lightweight models like TinyLlama, further enhancing their applicability on resource-limited devices.

 Using LoRA for the 1.1B model: